raffaeletriggiano/raffaeletriggiano/README.md

 - 👋 Hi, I’m @raffaeletriggiano
-- 👀 I’m interested in ... product, user experience and technology.
+- 👀 I’m interested in ... product, UX and technology.
 - 🌱 I’m currently learning ...how to move.
 - 💞️ I’m looking to collaborate on ... anything that will make our products and software development great.
 - 📫 How to reach me ...